sunsetmountain/raspberry_ADS-B/README.md

 # raspberry_ADS-B

-With a fresh install of Noobs (after Wifi setup, updates, etc.), open up a terminal...
+With a fresh install of Noobs (after Wifi setup, updates, etc.), plug in a ADS-B USB receiver, open up a terminal...

 ```
 cd ~